Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 is $(n+1-q)$-connected for every $q \geq 0$.
 The claim is obvious for $q = 0$.
-For $q = 1$, the map is $(n+1)$-connected.
+For $q = 1$, the map is $(n+1)$-connected (Example \ref{truncation_groupoid}).
 For $q = 2$ and $n=1$, the map is $0$-connected by definition.
-This completes the proof for $n = 1$ and we may now restrict to the case $n > 1$.
-We show that for every $q > 1$, the map \eqref{comparison_map_proof} is $(n-1)$-connected.
+This completes the proof for $n = 1$.

+We may now restrict to the case $n > 1$.
+We claim that for every $q > 1$, the map \eqref{comparison_map_proof} is $(n-1)$-connected.
 We consider the diagram

 where the vertical maps are given by restriction along the inclusion map of posets $[q-1] \subseteq \Ar[q], \ j \mapsto (0 \to j +1).$ The left vertical map in \eqref{diagram1} is an equivalence.
 The lower left map is $(n+1)$-connected (Example \ref{truncation_groupoid}).
-The lower right map in \eqref{diagram1} is $n$-connected by Corollary \ref{n-d_homotopy_cat} since we may replace $\Delta^{q-1}$ by its spine which is $1$-dimensional.
+The lower right map in \eqref{diagram1} is $n$-connected by Corollary \ref{n-d_homotopy_cat}, since we may replace $\Delta^{q-1}$ by its spine which is $1$-dimensional.

 Thus, it suffices to show that the right vertical map in \eqref{diagram1} is $n$-connected for any $q > 0$.
 This claim is obvious for $q = 1$.
-For $q > 1$, we proceed by induction and consider the following diagram
+For $q > 1$, we proceed by induction on $q$ and consider the following diagram